Moondarker/moonware-meteor/README.md

-# Meteor Addon Template
+# MoonWare Meteor Addon

-A template to allow easy usage of the Meteor Addon API.
+A collection of useful stuff for Meteor 0.5.1

-### How to use:
-- Clone this project
-- Use this template to create new modules/commands
-- Run the mod with Meteor.